runtipi/appstore/apps/adguard/metadata/description.md

   <img src="https://cdn.adtidy.org/public/Adguard/Common/adguard_home.gif" width="800"/>
 </p>
 <hr/>

+> Warning ⚠️: In the fist start of the app you need to go to port 8568 for setup!

 AdGuard Home is a network-wide software for blocking ads and tracking.
 After you set it up, it'll cover ALL your home devices, and you don't need any client-side software for that.